 The MScPT Program at the University of Alberta employs a distributed education model.
 This means that the MScPT program is taught on three separate campuses using traditional face to face instruction, online learning as well as a combination of the two called blended learning.
 Technology has enabled us to teach physical therapy at multiple centres across the province allowing students to learn closer to home or in a smaller community.

 Of the 110 students admitted to the program, approximately 80 students study in Edmonton, 12 study in Camrose and 18 in Calgary.
 All students begin the program with a 1 month residency in Edmonton to study anatomy and establish initial face-to-face connections with the colleagues they will be working with via technology throughout the remainder of their program.
 With the MScPT program’s distributed education model, students at all campuses complete the same core program of required courses as their colleagues enrolled at the other campuses.
 Each campus will offer unique elective opportunities reflective of local expertise and community partnerships in addition to the online electives available to all.
+We endeavour to place all students in their number one campus choice upon admission to the program; however, please be aware that we cannot guarantee there will be adequate spots available and some students may end up being placed in their second or third choice.

 The MScPT program embraces the use of technology in the delivery of classes.
 The majority of classes will be led by an instructor based in Edmonton and broadcast using high definition video conferencing technology to our campuses in Camrose and Calgary.
 However, some courses will be led by an instructor at a satellite campus or by expert guest lecturers who are not on site, and some courses will be delivered in a fully online format.
 Therefore, all students should expect a blended approach to teaching and learning in the MScPT program regardless of their campus location.